 La Niña is sometimes referred to as the cold phase of ENSO and El Niño as the warm phase of ENSO.
 These deviations from normal surface temperatures can have large-scale impacts not only on ocean processes, but also on global weather and climate.

 El Niño and La Niña episodes typically last nine to 12 months, but some prolonged events may last for years.
-They often begin to form between June and August, reach peak strength between December and April, and then decay between May and July of the following year.
-While their periodicity can be quite irregular, El Niño and La Niña events occur about every three to five years.
+While their frequency can be quite irregular, El Niño and La Niña events occur on average every two to seven years.
 Typically, El Niño occurs more frequently than La Niña.

 El Niño means The Little Boy, or Christ Child in Spanish.
 El Niño was originally recognized by fishermen off the coast of South America in the 1600s, with the appearance of unusually warm water in the Pacific Ocean.
 The name was chosen based on the time of year (around December) during which these warm waters events tended to occur.